jmmk/launchscripts/README.md

 launchscripts
 =============

-These are a collection of Launch-Academy-specific scripts for hubot, a chat bot.
+These are a collection of Launch-Academy-specific hubot scripts made by Launch Academy students.

 ##Resources